-We have been talking about proposals, rings and engagements in general a lot lately!
-We know that many of you are gearing up for a big life change, an engagement!
-It’s hard to even know where to start when you begin thinking about being engaged, planning a wedding and becoming a husband or wife.
-First things first though, even before you select the perfect date, venue, gown and cake, you (or your fiancé-to-be) must land on the perfect engagement ring.
+We have been talking about proposals, rings, and engagements in general a lot lately!
+We know that many of you are gearing up for a big life change, and engagement!
+It’s hard to even know where to start when you begin thinking about being engaged, planning a wedding, and becoming a husband or wife.
+First things first though, even before you select the perfect date, venue, gown, and cake, you (or your fiancé-to-be) must land on the perfect engagement ring.
 Most of us have never shopped for such a meaningful, lifelong item that will be worn and shown off daily, so we get it, the pressure is on!
 Shopping for an engagement ring can be a whirlwind of nerves, excitement and confusion, but we want it to be stress-free and fun.
-That is why we created a little engagement encyclopedia for you and your soon to be fiancé to keep on hand during the eventful and exciting engagement season.
+That is why we created a little engagement encyclopedia for you and your soon-to-be fiancé to keep on hand during the eventful and exciting engagement season.

 THE FOUR C’S: